duleorlovic/aws_tips/README.md

 are connected using aws backbone network https://aws.amazon.com/blogs/networking-and-content-delivery/400-amazon-cloudfront-points-of-presence/

-Difference with S3 cross region replication crr is that cloudfront is good for static files (TTL is a few days) available everywhere.
+Difference with S3 Cross Region Replication CRR is that cloudfront is good for static files (TTL is a few days) available everywhere.
 CRR must be setup for each region, and files are upding in near real-time so good for dynamic content.

 When you enable Cloudfront, you do not need to enable public access for your bucket, but you need to attach policy that give access to Cloudfront.

+You can use AWS Certificate Manager to obtain ssl certificates.

 You can enable Geographic Restrictions, and select countries in which your content is available.

 Access Logs can generate reports on: Cache Statistics, popular objects, top referrers, usage, viewers.

 Error codes from origin server 5xx or from S3 4xx are cached also, for example user do not have access to the underlying bucket 403, or object not found 404.